RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-6-confused-deputy.md

 ### Over-provisioned Source Role

-If `MonitorIT` or `AccessIT`  proxy roles were not designed to function independently from the application role, it is likely that it will have additional application permissions that the attacker can abuse.
+If MonitorIT or AccessIT proxy roles were not designed to function independently from the application role, they will likely have additional application permissions that the attacker can abuse.
 This is the case in our example above as the proxy role is using an Instance Profile attached to an EC2 instance rather than a separate role which is accessed by the backend at runtime.

-API calls of the `MonitorIT` application which overlap with these additional permissions on the proxy role may start populating the attacker's `MonitorIT` account with data automatically.
+API calls of the `MonitorIT` application that overlap with these additional permissions on the proxy role may start populating the attacker's `MonitorIT` account with data automatically.
 The credentials returned from the `AccessIT` application however will allow the attacker to abuse all excess permissions on the proxy role without restrictions.

 The worst case scenario is if the proxy role allows read-only access to CloudTrail, which will contain customer ARNs and associated ExternalIDs for outbound `sts:AssumeRole` calls.
 In the case of `AccessIT` the attacker will now have all the information required to gain access to the AWS Accounts of every `AccessIT` customer.
 The last step is to simply call AssumeRole from the proxy role with each ARN and ExternalID combination found in the CloudTrail logs.